CSkinChanger/Fivem_Cheats_Menu/README.md

 How to Use
 Enjoy the cheat features!
 Options
-SkinChanger offers a range of cheat features including:
+Fivem_Cheats_Menu offers a range of cheat features including:

 Aimbot (✔)
 ESP (✔)